Charlie Sheen: Substance abuse and health

+Legal issues

 On December 25, 2009, Sheen was arrested for assaulting his wife, Brooke Mueller, in Aspen, Colorado.
 He was released the same day from jail after posting an $8,500 bond.
 Sheen was charged with felony menacing, as well as third-degree assault and criminal mischief.
 On August 2, 2010, Sheen, represented by Yale Galanter, pleaded guilty to misdemeanor assault as part of a plea bargain that included dismissal of the other charges against him.
 Sheen was sentenced to 30 days in a drug rehab center, 30 days of probation, and 36 hours of anger management.

 On October 26, 2010, the police removed Sheen from his suite at the Plaza Hotel after he reportedly caused $7,000 in damage.
 According to the NYPD, Sheen admitted to drinking and using cocaine the night of the incident.